brentjett/Design-and-Dev-Guidelines/Launch-Prep-Checklist.md

 - [ ] Include Posts if blog is active
 - [ ] Include Pages
 - [ ] Exclude any custom post types not inteded to be represented as singular content.

-- If attachment template is implemented and media has titles, descriptions, and captions appropriately, include attachments in sitemap.
+- [ ] If attachment template is implemented and media has titles, descriptions, and captions appropriately, include attachments in sitemap.
-- Should tags/categories/taxonomy terms be included?
+- [ ] Should tags/categories/taxonomy terms be included?

+## Misc.
+- [ ] Have all appropriate favicon and platform icons.
+See site icon settings in WP 4.3